Redesigning Multi-Scale Neural Network for Crowd Counting: Method

 \subsubsection{Pixel-wise soft gating net}

-We design two gating nets for the two levels, respectively. $\mathcal G^1$ in the first level outputs $M \times N$ weight maps $\{G^1_{ij}\}$ where every $N$ maps are softmaxed for the usage of expert combination in one group. $\mathcal G^2$ in the second level outputs $M$ softmaxed weight maps $\{G^2_{i}\}$.
-Each weight map produced by $\mathcal G^1$ or $\mathcal G^2$ is pixel-wisely multiplied to the corresponding density map.
+We design two gating nets for the two levels, respectively. $\mathcal G^1$ in the first level outputs $M \times N$ weight maps $\{G^1_{ij}\}$ where every $N$ maps are softmaxed for the usage of expert combination in one group. $\mathcal G^2$ in the second level outputs $M$ softmaxed weight maps $\{G^2_{i}\}$. \miaojing{The softmax is applied pixel-wisely across the set of weight maps.
+For instance, the sum of values at the same pixel position over all weight maps in $\{G^2_{i}\}$ is one. } Each weight map produced by $\mathcal G^1$ or $\mathcal G^2$ is pixel-wisely multiplied to the corresponding density map~{(see Fig.~\ref{fig:overview}: HMoDE Module)}.
 Both gating nets take the same feature input at the end of the encoder.
+We design $\mathcal G^1$ as {two} convolutional layers with each followed by a ReLU while $\mathcal G^2$ {triples} the number of layers to six. \miaojing{Notice it is rather a common practice in MoE to design the gating net as a light module~\cite{shazeer2017arxiv,chen2022nips,fedus2021jmlr,riquelme2021nips}.
+Despite that the gating net itself is light, its input takes the same deep encoding feature as for the experts, which contains sufficient high-level information; also, its weight assignment is guided by the network back-propagation from the high-end of the experts.}

-To distinguish their aims, we design $\mathcal G^1$ as {two} convolutional layers with each followed by ReLU while $\mathcal G^2$ {triples} the number of layers to six.
-Furthermore, we devise an attention module which is added to the input of $\mathcal G^2$ (see Fig.~\ref{fig:overview}).
-It consists of {three convolutional layers followed by Sigmoid in the end}.
-The attention map is independently optimized \wrt its ground truth (Sec.~\ref{trainingloss}).
-This gating net with attention focuses on the fine control of experts over foreground crowds.
+To distinguish the aims of the two gating nets, we further devise an \emph{attention module} onto the input ($F$) of $\mathcal G^2$ (see Fig.~\ref{fig:overview}: Attention Module). \miaojing{Inside this module, an attention net consists of {three convolutional layers followed by the Sigmoid}.
+It takes $F$ as the input and outputs the attention map $A$. $A$ is multiplied back to $F$ to make it focus on the foreground crowds of the image.
+We use the attention-guided feature $F'$ as the input to $\mathcal G^2$.
+The attention map is independently optimized \wrt its ground truth (see Sec.~\ref{trainingloss}: attention loss).
+With deep input feature and proper ground truth guidance, the attention net is capable of generating satisfactory attention.
+During the back-propagation stage, the gradients from the foreground attended area will be reinforced through this module, resulting into finer control/optimization on this area. }